gsans/gemini-2-live-angular/README.md

 - Google AI API key from [Google AI Studio](https://makersuite.google.com/)
 - Deepgram API key from [Deepgram](https://deepgram.com/) (optional)

-> Note that currently `Gemini 2.5 Flash Live` only sends transcript information when using Vertex AI.
+> Note that currently `Gemini 2.5 Flash Native Audio` only sends transcript information when using Vertex AI.
 You can use Deepgram to transcribe both the user's audio and the model's audio from a Web Client if needed.
-To enable it just create an Api Key and add it to the development environment.
+To enable it just create an API Key and add it to the development environment.

 ### Installation Steps